Eighth Crusade: The Mongols in Syria

-In 1258, the Mongol forces under Hulagu defeated the Ayyubids in the Siege of Baghdad, sacking the city following his successful campaign against the Assassins.
+In 1258, the Mongol forces under Hulagu defeated the Abbasids in the Siege of Baghdad, sacking the city following his successful campaign against the Assassins.
 His wife Doquz Khatun is credited with the sparing of her fellow Christians in the city.
 Hulagu then moved on to Syria, with their invasions of the Levant.
 Here the Mongols were joined with their Christian allies which included Hethum I of Armenia and Bohemond VI of Antioch.
 The consolidated army successfully completed the Siege of Aleppo in January 1260 and then the capture of Damascus in March, led by the Nestorian Christian Kitbuqa.
-This effectively ended destroyed what was left of the Ayyubids.
+This effectively destroyed what was left of the Ayyubids.
 Note that the account of the triumphal ride of the Christians Kitbuqa, Hethum and Bohemond into the captured Muslim cities is questionable.

 Bohemond was given the port city of Lattakieh in partial exchange for the installation of the Greek patriarch Euthymius at Antioch, as the Mongols were trying to improve relations with Byzantium.
 For this, Bohemond earned the enmity of Acre, and he was excommunicated by the Latin patriarch of Jerusalem, James Pantaléon.
 When Bohemond's case was heard, Pantaléon had been elected as pope Urban IV who accepted Bohemond's explanation for his submission to the Mongols and suspended the excommunication.
 Euthymius was later kidnapped and taken to Armenia, replaced the Latin patriarch Opizzo Fieschi.

 The Mongols had no intention of engaging the Franks in battle.
 Nevertheless, Julian of Sidon conducted raids near Damascus, killing a Mongol commander, a nephew of Kitbuqa.
 In response, Sidon was sacked.
 John II of Beirut led a group of Templars to attack the Mongols, leading to the capture of John and Templar grand master Thomas Bérard, requiring a large ransom.
 The Mongol capture of Damascus compelled the sultan of Egypt Qutuz to take action.
 Hulagu had sent envoys demanding that the sultan surrender Egypt.
 The envoys' heads were quickly removed and displayed on the Bab Zuweila gate of Cairo.
 This was followed by raids into Palestine and the apparently inevitable Mongol conquest was stalled when Hulagu, the Mongol commander in Syria, returned home after the death of his brother Möngke, leaving Kitbuqa with a small garrison.
 The Mamluks of Egypt then sought, and were granted, permission to advance through Frankish territory, and defeated the Mongols at the Battle of Ain Jalut in September 1260.
 Kitbuqa was killed and all of Syria fell under Mamluk control.
 On the way back to Egypt, Qutuz was assassinated by the general Baibars, who was far less favourable than his predecessor to alliances with the Franks.